DSTECHNO/OCPFoam/README.md

 Mustafa Kuzay

-Prof.Dr.
-Ender Demirel
+Prof. Dr. Ender Demirel

 # Acknowledgements
-This study is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 956059
+This study is part of a project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement **No 956059**